ANDREAS HÄRER

 Research

 My main research interest is to understand the evolutionary processes that produce adaptive phenotypic variation, particularly in situations where organisms are exposed to novel environmental conditions.
-I am tackling these questions both over short (phenotypic plasticity) and longer (adaptive evolution) time scales and my research is mostly focused on different lineages of fishes (e.g., threespine stickleback and cichlids).
+I am tackling these questions both over short (phenotypic plasticity) and longer (adaptive evolution) time scales and my research is mostly focused on the gut microbiota associated with different lineages of fishes (i.e., threespine stickleback and Neotropical cichlids), but I occasionally explore other study systems (e.g., White Sands lizards).

 The visual system